Sergei Pankejeff: Later life

 In 1938, Pankejeff's wife committed suicide by inhaling gas.
 She had been depressed since the death of her daughter.
 As this coincided with the Anschluss; and the suicide wave among Jews who were trapped in Austria, research has also suggested that she was actually Jewish and that her suicide was prompted by her fear of the Nazis.

-Facing a major crisis and not being able to get help from Ruth Mack Brunswick who had fled to Paris, Pankejeff approached Muriel Gardiner who managed to get him a visa to travel there.
-He would later follow her to London before returning to Vienna in 1938.
+Facing a major crisis and not being able to get help from Ruth Mack Brunswick who had fled to Paris, Pankejeff approached Muriel Gardiner, who managed to get him a visa to travel there.
+He followed her to London before returning to Vienna in 1938.
+Gardiner also supplied him with "wonder pills" (Dexamyl) to help Pankejeff alleviate his emotional turmoil.

-Throughout the following decades, Pankejeff would go through some emotional crises which would ultimately lead to him becoming depressive.
+Throughout the following decades, Pankejeff went through some emotional crises which ultimately led to him becoming depressive.
 One of them being the death of Pankejeff's mother in 1953.

-Pankejeff would receive intermittent treatment for these episodes from various psychoanalysts, most frequently by the head of The Vienna Psychoanalytical Society Alfred von Winterstein and then by his successor, Wilhelm Solms-Rödelheim.
+Pankejeff received intermittent treatment for these episodes from various psychoanalysts, most frequently by the head of The Vienna Psychoanalytical Society Alfred von Winterstein and then by his successor, Wilhelm Solms-Rödelheim.

-Gardiner would also supply him with "wonder pills" (Dexamyl) to help Pankejeff alleviate his emotional turmoil.

 In July 1977, Pankejeff suffered a heart attack and then contracted pneumonia.
 He was admitted to the Steinhof psychiatric hospital in Vienna.

 Pankejeff broke his silence and agreed to talk to Karin Obholzer.
-Their conversations, which took place between January 1974 to September 1976, would later be recounted in the book "Conversations with the Wolf-Man Sixty years later" in 1980, after Pankejeff's death and per his own wishes.
+Their conversations, which took place from January 1974 to September 1976, were recounted in the 1980 book "Conversations with the Wolf-Man Sixty years later", published after Pankejeff's death and per his own wishes.
 In Pankejeff's own words, his treatment by Freud had been "catastrophic."

-Death

-Pankejeff died on the 12th of May 1979 at the age of 92.